morpheuslord/Brute-Hacking-Framework-update/README.md

     λ nano user_aliases.cmd

+* U can use nano if cygwin is installed.
 * enter the command mentioned and save it.
 * close the tool and restart it and u are ready to go.